TheWebMonks/demo-2d3d/README.md

 Generate body fit:
 ```
-# Download SMPL_python_v.1.0.0.zip and place in the root directory of this repo in the docker host
+# Download SMPL_python_v.1.0.0.zip and place in the root directory of this repo on the docker host
 nvidia-docker-compose build
 nvidia-docker-compose run demo bodyfit /input/zuck1.jpg
 ```